Home About Us Events Accommodations Scrapbook Contact Us

 Board Member Bios

-He was formerly a partner with Holland & Knight, LLP where his practice focused on global business transactions.
-Mr. Cutshaw also serves as Honorary Consul for India in the U.S. and also lectures and publishes extensively on U.S. and global business and legal issues.
+Mr. Cutshaw serves as Honorary Consul for India in the U.S. and lectures and publishes on U.S. and global business and legal issues.

 Mr. Cutshaw received a Master of Laws international studies degree from American University, a J.D. in business law from The University of Tennessee, and a B.A. in public administration from The University of Tennessee.